AlbertVilaCalvo/AlbertVilaCalvo/README.md

 ## Sample Code

+### Full Stack Node.js & React

+- (2022) [Recipe Manager](https://github.com/AlbertVilaCalvo/FullStack-Node-React-Recipe-REST) - A Full Stack app built with Express, React and PostgreSQL, using a REST API.
+Testing done with Jest and supertest.

 ### React Native

 - (2021) [Memory Game](https://github.com/AlbertVilaCalvo/React-Native-Memory-Game) - A memory game mobile app built with React Native, TypeScript and MobX for state management.
 Animations and gestures are implemented with Animated, Reanimated2 and PanResponder.